 Tempted?
 Why not pop over to the River Cottage website to find out more about their courses and dining events?

-And if you need a local B&B, I can really recommend the place I stayed – Weycroft Mill House, a ten minute drive away in nearby Axminster.
+And if you need a local B&B near The River Cottage, I can really recommend the place I stayed – Weycroft Mill House, a ten minute drive away in nearby Axminster.
 Prices start from £55 per night.

 Disclosure: I was invited to spend an afternoon and evening at the River Cottage as a guest of River Cottage and Foodies 100.
 I was not required to write a favourable review, but after such an amazing experience it would have been hard not to!